someobserver/recurgence/threshold/index.md

 i don't mean like, they're metaphorically equivalent,
 or how they look and behave in very similar ways.

-it turns out the former is a literal multiple of the latter,
+turns out? the former's a literal multiple of the latter,
 **and that's a geometric function of all meaning.**

 sooner or later, every structure faces entropy's audit;